The History of Gold’s Gym

 Why open a gym?

-Since the early 1950s muscle men had flocked to California to join the growing bodybuilding community at Venice Beach.
+Since the early 1950s we saw muscle men flock to California to join the growing bodybuilding community at Venice Beach (1).
 Back then the Santa Monica Pier severed as the go to gym for aspiring muscle men.

 Crudely decked out on a wooden platform lifters competed over free weights, rings, dip and chin up bars.
 It wasn’t unknown for legends such like Steve Reeves to train in Santa Monica.
 In 1959 however, things changed.